Counselling Theory and Skills (GENC5003)

 UNIT OF STUDY

 The main objective of this course is to facilitate students' development of their ability and confidence to use basic counselling and interview skills.
 The unit provides students with an overview of counselling theory and models and is an introduction to the development of counselling skills underpinned by these theories and models in the context of genetic counselling.
-Client-centred counselling and Rogerian techniques will be demonstrated and practiced under supervision during roleplays.
-Strategies for the communication of risk will be developed and available tools to assist will be reviewed.
+Client-centred counselling and Rogerian techniques will be demonstrated and practiced under supervision during role plays.
 During the clinical placement, students will be allocated a supervisor(s), and this placement will be largely observational of Genetic Counsellors in session.
 Students will start to develop their counselling skills according to competencies developed by the Human Genetics Society of Australasia.
 The community experience aims to provide students with an understanding of the lived experience of a genetic condition.